 I’d already taken a diploma in psychology as well as a diploma in counselling and was working as a re-enablement co-ordinator.
 I am passionate about helping people, but I wasn’t fully satisfied with my career.
 I wanted something new.

-I have young children and wanted more control over my hours; I wanted a career that I could love and really make my own; something I could give my all into whilst still having time with my family.
+I have young children and wanted more control over my hours; I wanted a career that I could love and really make my own – something I could give my all to whilst still having time with my family.

 How did you make it work?

-I found it useful to focus on my goal.
+I found it useful to focus on my ultimate goal.
 If you know what you want, just do it!
-Keep your focus on your end goal- there is no reason not to succeed: it’s that straight forward.
+Keep your focus on your end goal and there is no reason not to succeed: it’s that straightforward.